thomasgauvin/blog/_posts/2021-12-01-setting-up-a-subdomain-github-pages-namecheap.markdown

 ---
 I wanted to host my blog on a separate domain and repository from my personal website to give it its own space.
 I had already configured my apex domain (thomasgauvin.com) to point to my thomasgauvin.github.io repository, following [the official Github guide](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-a-subdomain).

 So now, I needed to configure my subdomain (blog.thomasgauvin.com) to point to my separate blog repository.
-Over the years, Github has made it easier to set this up, so this set up is quite easy (when you know what you're doing!
-This [Stackoverflow thread](https://stackoverflow.com/questions/9082499/custom-domain-for-github-project-pages) helped clear the discrepancies since Github had updated their flow).
-This is how I did it:
+Over the years, Github has made it easier to set this up, but this has resulted in quite a few documentation sites being out of date ([this StackOverflow thread](https://stackoverflow.com/questions/9082499/custom-domain-for-github-project-pages) helped clear things up).

+Nevertheless, setting up a subdomain is quite easy now (when you know what you're doing!).

 ## 1. Add the subdomain to your Namecheap Advanced DNS configuration